daytonaio/enterprise-docs/src/content/docs/usage/workspaces.md

 ## Workspace Classes

-The Workspace class allows you to select the amount of resources allocated to your Workspace.
-You can choose from different configurations depending on your requirements:
+Workspace classes are predefined configurations that allow users to select the amount of resources allocated to their workspace based on their specific requirements.
+The classes exist to simplify the process of resource allocation, ensuring that users can choose a setup that meets their requirements without manually specifying the details.

+Each Workspace class specifies the amount of CPU, RAM, disk storage, and optionally, GPU resources available to a Workspace.
+The appropriate selection of a Workspace class depends on the intensity and nature of the tasks to be performed within the Workspace.

 | **Workspace Class** | **CPU** | **RAM** | **GB** | **GPU** |
 |---------------------|---------|---------|--------|---------|